ioccc-src/winner/1992/nathan/README.md

 This program is a hello world text encryptor/decryptor.
 It uses an enigma (I think) style encryption algorithm, where the encryption key character is modified by a value, determined from the previous character.
-Non-printable characters (those with ASCII values < ' ' or > 0x7e) are passed unaltered, thus any kind of file may be successfully processed, but if the original is printable, the processed file will be too.
-The input is read from stdin, and the output presented to stdout.
+Non-printable characters (those with ASCII values < `' '` or > `0x7e`) are passed unaltered, thus any kind of file may be successfully processed, but if the original is printable, the processed file will be too.
+The input is read from `stdin`, and the output presented to `stdout`.
 The key, a text string, is presented as a command argument.
 This is optional, and if omitted, the file is self-{de,en}crypted.
-To specify decryption, a "-" should be given before the key.
+To specify decryption, a `-` should be given before the key.
 (Actually encryption and decryption proper inverse operations, so you can use decrypt to scramble and encrypt to descramble, if you're perverse.)